Think Before You Act: Decision Transformers with Working Memory: Methodology

 The full pre-training process is summarized in Appendix \ref{subsec:train_algo} Algorithm~\ref{alg:alg1}.

-\subsection{Fine-tuning \name~with LoRA}
+\subsection{Fine-tuning with LoRA}

 Fine-tuning LLMs involves heavy computation due to the large number of parameter updates required.
-We argue that fine-tuning only the working memory can achieve results comparable to those of fine-tuning the entire parameter space.
-LLMs benefit from being trained on large-scale datasets, which expose the model to a diverse range of linguistic patterns and semantic relationships, such as models like \citep{DBLP:conf/naacl/DevlinCLT19} or GPT \citep{radford2019language}.
-This exposure helps the model learn robust and generalized representations that can capture different aspects of language understanding and generation.
+We argue that fine-tuning only the memory module can achieve results comparable to those of fine-tuning the entire parameter space.
+LLMs such as BERT \citep{DBLP:conf/naacl/DevlinCLT19} or GPT \citep{radford2019language} greatly benefit from training on large-scale datasets, which expose the model to a diverse range of linguistic patterns and semantic relationships.
+This exposure helps the model learn robust and generalized representations that capture different language understanding and generation aspects.
 After pre-training, the model can be fine-tuned on specific downstream tasks with task-specific labeled data.
-In our case, this task-specific knowledge is stored in working memory.
-Thus, fine-tuning the working memory helps the model update its working memory to adapt to the new task.
+In our case, this task-specific knowledge is stored in the memory module.
+Thus, fine-tuning the memory module helps the model update its memory module to adapt to the new task.